-we exist as mere animals, and on the other, we are rational beings with a subjective experience.26 To Scruton, these two facts converge in sexual desire-érōs.
+humanity that explores the dual nature of our existence; on one hand, we exist as mere animals, and on the other, we are rational beings with a subjective experience.26 To Scruton, these two facts converge in sexual desire-éros.
 He identifies two main components of sexual desire: embodiment and individualising intentionality.27 Properly understood, sexual desire involves treating the other as an "embodied person."28 This involves perceiving someone as a subject that is manifested in that body.
-The body serves as a conduit to their inner self and the actions one undertakes should acknowledge the other's intentionality necessarily personhood.
-This recognises individuality of the person and distinguishes érōs from other forms of love.
+The body serves as a conduit to their inner self and the actions one undertakes should acknowledge the other's This intentionality necessarily recognises personhood. the individuality of the person and distinguishes éros from other forms of love.
 Thus, Scruton maintains éros to be central for redemption, which he views as "a regaining of the sacred in a world where sacrilege is the prevailing danger."29 In particular, the structure of sexual desire contributes to the sacralisation of humanity.
 By treating one another as embodied people, our understanding of the world sacralises the physical, empirical realm.
 Our human interactions take on profound meaning, as we transcend "the world of appetite [and enter] the realm of values."30